mdlayher/waveform/cmd/waveform/README.md

-  -alt="": hex alternate color of output waveform image -bg="#FFFFFF": hex background color of output waveform image -fg="#000000": hex foreground color of output waveform image -fn="solid": function used to color output waveform image [options: fuzz, solid, stripe] -resolution=1: number of times audio is read and drawn per second of audio -sharpness=1: sharpening factor used to add curvature to a scaled image -x=1: scaling factor for image X-axis
+  -alt="": hex alternate color of output waveform image -bg="#FFFFFF": hex background color of output waveform image -fg="#000000": hex foreground color of output waveform image -fn="solid": function used to color output waveform image [options: fuzz, gradient, solid, stripe] -resolution=1: number of times audio is read and drawn per second of audio -sharpness=1: sharpening factor used to add curvature to a scaled image -x=1: scaling factor for image X-axis